 In Upper Franconia, the beer garden is often a beer cellar.
 The brewers used to make use of the natural conditions.
 They often built their beer storage on the edge of towns; in the sandstone slopes of the hills and mountains.
 The advantage of the cellar: The temperatures remain constant at eight degrees without the need for any additional cooling.
 And this is the perfect temperature for beer.

 Beer cellars have a similar tradition to beer gardens: people have always been allowed to bring a snack with them.
-Or you can buy a traditional, regional Brotzeit snack like Obazda and Bavarian Leberkäse when you are there.
+Or you can buy a traditional, regional Brotzeit snack like Obazda, Bavarian sausage salad and Leberkäse when you are there.

 Information about regional beer in Bavaria: